HerrSun/Deploy-Moodle-with-Salt-SSH/README.md

  `salt-ssh '*' state.apply --roster-file roster`

 ## Build block in moodle with form
-In the "blocks" folder, you will find two subfolders: "<new_block_name>." and "<new_block_name>._form."
-The "<new_block_name>." folder contains the code for a block that displays Google search results for "Moodle Block."
-The "<new_block_name>._form" folder contains the code for a block with a form that allows users to input keywords and then view the corresponding Google search results.
+In the "blocks" folder, you will find two subfolders: `google_search` and `google_search_form` The `google_search`  folder contains the code for a block that displays Google search results for "Moodle Block."
+The `google_search_form` folder contains the code for a block with a form that allows users to input keywords and then view the corresponding Google search results.

 ### Workflow for Building a New Block
 1. Install pluginskel